Akshat017/Strave-free-readers-writers-problem/README.md

 # strave-free-readers-writers-problem

-the readers-writers prblem is a classical problem of synchronization in the field of computer science.
+The readers-writers prblem is a classical problem of synchronization in the field of computer science.
 It is concerned with the writers and readers accesssing the critical sections of their code.
 The critical section of their code refes to that part of the code which has the usage of some resources which are used both during the writing and reading pocesses which makes the synchronized access to these resources essential for the proper functioning of the overall process.

-firstly I would like to present the solution (not starve free) which would be followed by the starve free solution to the problem.
+Firstly I would like to present the solution (not starve free) which would be followed by the starve free solution to the problem.

-## data structures involved -->
+## Data Structures involved -->

 We'll be using semaphores which can be used to track the allocation/deallocation of resources, the waiting process requests, available instances of a resource etc. We have some kind of a queue associated with each semaphore to keep track of the waiting processes and provide them with resources whenever it finds them free.

 Here is a classical solution to the readers-writers problem where the readers have a priority i.e. no reader should wait for other readers to finish simply because a writer is waiting:

-### semaphores:
+### Semaphores:
 ```cpp
 // semaphores involed-->